vasartori/k8s-policy/README.md

 ![calico-policy-controller](calico-policy-controller.png)

-The controller uses the Kubernetes v1beta1 network policy API to configure Calico network policy.
+This controller version uses the Kubernetes Thirdpartyresource (can be customized ) API to configure Calico network policy.
 The policy controller addon is deployed on top of Kubernetes as a pod.

 Calico can enforce NetworkPolicy on top of:
 - [Calico BGP networking](https://github.com/projectcalico/calico-containers/blob/master/docs/cni/kubernetes/KubernetesIntegration.md)